cofoeducistudent/BMMDB_c/README.md

 **Note: The reason for multiple entries of email cred is to make it harder for an unauthorized user to access the member's page and carry out updates.
 This is not a full authentication site, so sessions are not active.**

-> # **FINALLY!!** The file **'defaultdb.py'** is a tool to allow the site administrator to reset the database quickly after site installation and testing of review submissions.
-It is not intended to remain and is a one-shot tool for this purpose.
+> # *FINALLY!!** The file **'defaultdb.py'** is a tool to allow the site administrator to reset the database quickly after site installation and testing of review submissions.

+* It is not intended to remain and is a one-shot tool for this purpose.
 Therefore it is to be deleted once all is working satisfactorily.
+It can be executed with running "python3 defaultdb.py"

 Fin!#